eli-b/PBS/README.md

 - -a path to the agent scen
 - -o path to the output file
 - -k number of agents
+- -s random seed (*default: -1*)
+    - -1: set the random seed according to the current time
-- -c methods for conflict selection
+- -c methods for conflict selection (*default: 0*)
     - 0: traversing agent indices
     - 1: randomly
     - 2: earliest